Top 10 Common Cat Health Problems - Feeding your Cat Right

 Long-haired breeds may be at greater risk of developing hairballs than short-haired breeds.
 Older cats are also more susceptible since they spend a good portion of their time licking their coats.

-Dr. Goldstein recommends that owners brush their cats’ coats daily to minimize the development of hairballs and their complications.
-He points out that excessive self-grooming may be a sign of a food allergy-related skin problem.
+Cat owners should brush their cats’ coats daily to minimize the development of hairballs and their complications.
+When cats groom themselves excessively it may be a sign of a food allergy-related skin problem.

 Symptoms of hairball-related problems

 - Hairball colour that is totally different from the cat’s coat

 - Hairball longer than five inches and thicker than an inch

 When the wad of matted hair grows too large to pass through the narrow passages from the oesophagus to the stomach or from the stomach to the intestinal tract, it can become fatal.

 Bring the cat to a veterinarian immediately if nothing comes out during retching.
 The frequent hacking motion may be a sign of another gastrointestinal problem or a respiratory ailment.

 If the cause of the hairball is just due to excessive licking, you can feed your cat high-fibre cat food, treats or gels.
 The kibbles fed should contain 8 to 10% fibre while wet foods should be 2 to 4%.